oVirt/ovirt-site/source/develop/release-management/features/sla/hosted-engine-edit-configuration-on-shared-storage.html.md

 ## Detailed Description
 To achieve this new functionalities will be added to the hosted engine client:

+### Already implemented:
  1. Set a new value
  2. Get the current value for a specific key

+### Future functionality:
- 3. Get a list of all keys and their current value
+ 1. Get a list of all keys and their current value
- 4. Download a configuration archive
+ 2. Download a configuration archive
- 5. Upload a configuration archive
+ 3. Upload a configuration archive

 ### Handling keys collisions:
 Since there are two (and some day maybe more) editable files, the get and set methods will receive an optional argument: “type”.